 If you happen to have pleasant weather, then a stop at the Vigeland Sculpture Park is well worth the time.
-The gardens here are peaceful and lush, making it as much a local picnic spots as an art fixture.
+The gardens here are peaceful and lush, making it as much a local picnic spot as an art fixture.
 For those a bit more daring, the Holmenkollen Ski Jump now lets visitors experience the full effect of ski jumping by ziplining nearly 1200 feet from top to bottom.

-Bergen & Sognefjord
+2. Bergen and the Sognefjord

 Appropriately dubbed the gateway to the fjords, Bergen is arguably Norway’s most historically significant city.
-Back in its founding days, it served as an immensely important German trading port and despite having burned down several times, the wharf maintains a distinctly German feel.
-Guests can literally taste history in the form of salted dried cod)with a visit to the Hanseatic Museum or take in the breathtaking views during the cable car ride to the top of Mount Floyen.
+Back in its founding days, it served as an immensely important German trading port and, despite having burned down several times, the wharf maintains a distinctly German feel.
+Guests can literally taste history in the form of salted dried cod with a visit to the Hanseatic Museum or take in the breathtaking views during the cable car ride to the top of Mount Floyen.

 Just outside the city, though, lies the impressive Sognefjord.
 Norway’s deepest and longest fjord, pictures don’t even come close to capturing the beauty that the crystal clear waters, striking cliffs, and varied sea life come together to create.
-Do not leave without taking at least a brief boat ride as nothing compares to seeing this area from the water.
+Do not leave without taking at least a brief boat ride, as nothing compares to seeing this area from the water.

-Alesund & Geirangerfjord
+3. Alesund and the Geirangerfjord

 Anyone with an interest in art or architecture will find Alesund completely mesmerizing.
 Though not always a common stop on your standard itinerary, this quaint city is rapidly gaining notoriety as the perfect meeting of Norwegian culture and nature.
 Famous for its stunning art nouveau architecture, the colorful and distinct buildings line the easily walkable downtown.